weeb-edu/katacoda-demos/tet-istio-cloud-map-operator/intro.md

 ## Let's get started

-First, we will install Envoy
+First, we will install Envoy and set it up as a basic front proxy.